itscliffordonyango/Internet-Programming/I-Prog 2/obituarty/README.md

 # Obituary Management Platform

-A compassionate, production-quality web application for submitting, managing, and sharing obituaries.
-Built with Flask and SQLAlchemy, this platform provides a dignified space for remembering and honoring loved ones.
+A web application for submitting, managing, and sharing obituaries.
+A platform that provides a dignified space for remembering and honoring loved ones.

 ## Features